FNLCR-DMAP/3DInteractiveTSNE/README.md

 - To get the projection from 3D view onto 2D view, the user would have to click 2 seperate button instead of 1. the first click is to get the parameters, while the second click is to start projecting onto 2D.

 ## Code Walkthrough
-- There are 2 functions in this app that are used to project 3D onto 2D, they are:
+matrix_functions.R File contains 2 functions that this app uses to project 3D onto 2D, they are:
 - xformMatrix
 - projectVertex

 Together they project each x,y,z datapoint onto x, y plane, point by point.
 So depending on how many datapoints are being ploted, this transformation from 3D to 2D could take a while.
-A progress bar has since been added to track how far along the transformation is.
+A progress bar has since been added to track how far along the transformation is.<br>

-- the jscode script is the code that is used to plot the 3D scatter plot using plotly.js
+js_code.js file contains the js script that is used to plot the 3D scatter plot using plotly.js with shinyjs.

 ## Test Datasets Used
 These were the datasets used during the testing phase, they are all currently hosted in NIDAP.<br>